 Buenos Aires is the Tango Capital City of the World.
 Every August, the Tango Festival takes place.
 This festival features a Tango competition with dancing couples from all over the world.
 During this time, you can watch professional performances all over the city.
 You can also learn the basic Tango steps on a Tango Tour through Buenos Aires!
 The free two-week event is known as the world’s largest tango-related festival with 2,000 performers and nearly half a million visitors.
 The Tango Festival is one of the quintessential Argentina celebrations you can not miss!

 This traditional festival takes place every March in Mendoza, Argentina´s wine capital.
 People gather to celebrate the grapes transforming into exquisite wine, after a long harvest.
 This celebration started in 1936 and has grown to a large set of shows, concerts, and gatherings which take place throughout the week.
 If you’re interested in Argentina Wine Tours, this is the perfect festival for you!

-5) Oktoberfest Beer Festival – Festivals in Argentina
+5. Oktoberfest Beer Festival in Córdoba

-Argentina´s version of Oktoberfest takes place over October’s long weekend (typically around the 12th), in the German founded city of Villa General Belgrano, a beautiful setting between Cordoba´s sierras chicas (hills).
+Argentina´s version of Oktoberfest takes place over October’s long weekend (typically around the 12th), in the German-founded city of Villa General Belgrano, a beautiful setting between Cordoba´s sierras chicas (hills).

-The original Oktoberfest is set in Munich, Germany, but German immigrants living in Cordoba decided decades ago to start their own version of it, celebrating beer and German culture.
+The original Oktoberfest is set in Munich, Germany, but German immigrants living in Cordoba decided decades ago to start their version of it, celebrating beer and German culture.
 The city´s huge beer garden works as the main venue, where beer brewers from all over the country gather to sell their best products, as well as traditional German food.